Ramón Barquín: Exile

-In an October 25, 1960, interview with the Washington Post, Barquín announced that he was actively supporting the People's Revolutionary Movement, which sought to overthrow Castro.
+In an 25 October 1960, interview with the Washington Post, Barquín announced that he was actively supporting the People's Revolutionary Movement, which sought to overthrow Castro.
 He described the MRP as a left wing, non-Communist movement which sought to restore trade unions, civil liberties, redistribute wealth through taxation, and restore private enterprise.
 He also accused the Castro government of "...trying to create in Cuba an American Hungary..." in the same interview, referring to the failed Hungarian Revolution of 1956.

 Barquin became the military coordinator for the MRP and established a training camp for 25 of its members in a rented facility in Homestead, Florida.
 The recruits included a number of supporters and former staff members of Rebel Major Huber Matos Benitez, including Jose Dionisio Suarez Esquivel, who escaped from El Morro prison on October 8, 1960, after being convicted of treason against the Cuban Revolution.
 They also included Ramon Barquin Cantero, his teenage son, Luis Posada Carriles, Alfredo Cepero, Jorge Beruff, Raul Lora and many others.
 Most of the recruits left the camp to join the 2506 Brigade for the failed Bay of Pigs invasion.

 Barquín and his family briefly lived in Miami, Florida, which has a large Cuban exile community vehemently opposed to Castro.
 However, Barquín soon moved permanently to San Juan, Puerto Rico, in 1961. where he established a number of schools and other institutions.
 These facilities which he helped to found included two K-12 military school, known as the American Military Academy and American Academy, the Atlantic University, a series of summer camps, and a civic education institute called Instituto de Formacion Democratica or Student Parent Mock Election in English.
 The government of Puerto Rico awarded Barquín the Educator of the Year award in 1995 for his work on improving education on the island, among more than one hundred other prestigious awards during his lifetime in exile.

 Barquín authored five books, all written in Spanish, on the subjects of education and history.
-His last book, My Dialogues with Fidel, Raúl and Ché, had been scheduled to be released in the spring of 2008, but has not yet been published.
+His last book, Mis Dialogos con Fidel, Raul, Camilo y El Che, has been released after his death in 2009.
 He also became a marathon runner at the age of 60.
 He competed in the New York Marathon eleven different times and came in second for his age group in his first race.
 He won the 80-year-plus age group in the 1994 New York Marathon.
 Altogether, Barquín ran in almost 20 marathons in total.

 Death

-Ramón Barquín died of complications from leukemia at his home in Guaynabo, Puerto Rico, on March 3, 2008, at the age of 93.
+Ramón Barquín died of complications from leukemia at his home in Guaynabo, Puerto Rico, on 3 March 2008, at the age of 93.
 His funeral was held in San Juan, Puerto Rico.

-He was survived by his daughter, Lilliam Consuegra of San Juan; his son, Ramón C. Barquín of Bethesda, Maryland; six grandchildren, among them another Ramon C. Barquin; and nine great grandchildren.
+He was survived by his daughter, Lilliam Consuegra of San Juan; his son, Ramón C. Barquín of Bethesda, Maryland; six grandchildren, among them another Ramon C. Barquin; and nine great-grandchildren.
 His wife, Hilda Barquín, to whom he had been married for 63 years, died in 2004.